codingzhengsz/clean-code-start/src/main/java/com/tw/academy/basic/$7_long_method/README.md

-1. Naming, rename the field in order receipt
+1. Naming, rename the field name in order receipt
+2. Naming, rename the variable in printReceipt method